code-423n4/2024-03-gitcoin/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-[ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
-If so, list them here. ]

 # Overview

-[ ⭐️ SPONSORS: add info here ]

 The `IdentityStaking` protocol allows users to stake amount of tokens (GTC) and lock the stake for a specified duration.
 After the expiration of the locking period, the stake can be withdrawn or locked again for another period.
 The stake is considered to be a gurantee of someones reputation.
 It is a colateral that users put as a gurantee on their or on someone elses reputation.